OthelloPlusPlus/ft_irc/README.md

 - Set Ident name(Advanced) to the desired name
 - Set Real name(Advanced) to the desired full name

+Alternatively **nc** can be used to connect.
+This will however require the user to type in full IRC Protocol.
+The Shell Script [nctest.sh](#nctest.sh) can be used to quickly connect to the IRC Server and will register the user and execute a few test commands.

 ## Bots
 While the IRC Server is mainly for client to client communication.
 It also contains several bots for users to interact with.
 | Bots |||